 How do I make an appointment to see one of the Administrative or Accounting staff?

-Please call the reception desk to make an appointment.
+Please call the front desk to make an appointment.
 We are more than happy to answer any of your questions.

 What is the protocol for entering a classroom?

 For the safety of our children, please sign in at the front desk and pick up a Visitor’s Pass:

 b) when you drop off your child after scheduled arrival time and

 c) when you pick up your child before scheduled dismissal time.